darrenjacoby/sage-starter/README.md

 ## Base

-Base has been inspired from well documented browser resets [normalisecss](https://github.com/necolas/normalize.css/) and [wipecss](https://github.com/danilowoz/wipe.css).
-Classes should not be defined under base.
+Base has been inspired from well documented browser resets [normalize.css](https://github.com/necolas/normalize.css/) and [wipe.css](https://github.com/danilowoz/wipe.css).
 You can chose to remove this folder and add a reset library of your choice.

 ## Over to you